jrpool/jsonresume-theme-a11y/README.md

 If you want to use **only** this theme and you don’t yet have a résumé in the `jsonresume` format, you can author a file directly in this theme’s format.
 That format is described below.
 It is also illustrated by the sample source files.

-### Generation
+### Conversion and generation

-#### In `resume-cli`
+#### With the `resume` command

-If you have a source file named `resume.json` in the `jsonresume` format in your working directory, you can generate an output with this theme by using the `resume-cli` command:
+If you have a source file named `resume.json` in the `jsonresume` format in your current directory, you can generate an output with this theme by using the `resume export` command:

-`resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`
+`resume export --theme a11y --format {html|pdf} <outputfilename>`

 That command will generate the output in two steps:

-- It will convert your source file to a source file in this theme’s format, saving that file as `resume-a11y.json`.
+- It will convert your source file to this theme’s format.
-- It will then generate an output file from the latter file.
+- It will then generate an output file from the latter format.

+You will get only the final output file, not an intermediate source file.

-#### In `jsonresume-theme-a11y`
+#### With `jsonresume-theme-a11y` commands

-If you are in a local repository of this theme instead, and if you have already created or generated a source file in this theme’s format, you can generate an HTML output file with the command:
+If you are in a local repository of this theme instead, and if you have already created a source file in either format, you can generate an HTML output file.

+If your source file is in the `jsonresume` format, you can first convert its format, as follows:

+`node convert [-i (--input) oldsourcefile] [-o (--output) newsourcefile]`

+- If not specified, `oldsourcefile` defaults to `resume.json`.
+- If not specified, `newsourcefile` defaults to `resume-a11y.json`.

+Once you have the converted source file, you can generate an HTML file from it, as follows:

-`node index [-i (--input) sourcefile] [-o (--output) destinationfile]`
+`node parse [-i (--input) newsourcefile] [-o (--output) htmlfile]`

-- If not specified, `sourcefile` defaults to `resume-a11y.json`.
+- If not specified, `newsourcefile` defaults to `resume-a11y.json`.
-- If not specified, `destinationfile` defaults to `resume-a11y.html`.
+- If not specified, `htmlfile` defaults to `resume-a11y.html`.

-At this time, this command does not generate a PDF, plain-text, or Markdown output file.
-You can generate PDF and plain text with the `resume-cli` counterpart.
-You can use other tools to convert this command’s HTML output to PDF, plain text, Markdown, and other formats.

 ## Theme format